davebenson/doom4-walkthrough/README.md

 ## Mission 4: Rune and Secret
 From the small room containing the Argent Filter, turn right to a large floor with large lifts.
 You can probably see the glowing green RUNE CHALLENGE 4.2: "Dazed and Confused" on the lift in the opposite corner of the building (from the entrance, look at the opposite corner - the rune is on the structure just to the right of center).

 Once done with the rune, look for a large hole that is serviced by a lift (now down).
 Jump down there, and into a hallway.
 On the left you should see a small block on a larger block, making a natural stairway.
 (A drone delivers it- wait a few seconds if the blocks aren't climbable.)
-Climb up, and turn right to see a service walkway which you can jump onto to find SECRET 4.2, "Hell Knight Model, UACguy".
+Climb up, and turn right to see a service walkway which you can jump onto to find SECRET 4.2, COLLECTIBLE 4.1, "Hell Knight Model, UACguy".

 ## Mission 4: Back Access Walkway (Secrets, Optional)
 This lonely walkway is the only dirt path descending from Gore Nest #2 / Union Aerospace Tank.